Skilled Help For Condominium Formation and Homeowners’ Dispute Resolution

 If you own or plan to purchase a unit in a one- or two- unit building and would like to convert it to condominiums, we can help you determine the building eligibility and assist you with the conversion process.
 Such determination involves more than a specific knowledge of the rules related to subdivisions.
 Instead, a full knowledge of landlord-tenant laws is essential.
 Making decisions with respect to tenants, such as pursuing evictions or negotiating buy-out agreements, could render a building ineligible for condominium conversion.

 For these reasons, it is important to inquire about condominium conversion eligibility prior to purchasing a property or making decisions with your tenants.
-Our firm is a full service firm that is well-versed in all aspects of these matters and can help y ou determine the eligibility of your property for condominium conversion and avoid the pitfalls that could prevent you from converting it to condominiums.
+At Zacks Freedman & Patterson, our firm is a full service firm that is well-versed in all aspects of these matters and can help you determine the eligibility of your property for condominium conversion and avoid the pitfalls that could prevent you from converting it to condominiums.

 In addition, we have extensive experience with all aspects of condominium related matters, including: